uncle-barchen/ruqmoi/ruqmoi.md

 + Tarot: Seven ♦/Pentacles
   + upright: hard work, investment, perseverance, diligence.
   + reversed: work without rewards, lack of vision, limited success or reward.
++ The Wanderer's Oracle: Heaven ‖ Rain Clouds
+  + situation: The Wanderer begins their descent with clear skies above, but low clouds and fog obscure what lies below them all around.
+  + admonition: Your way forward is not clear.
+You must try to infer the best way, but be ready to retrace your steps and try again.
 + Greek Myth: The Odyssey - 3\.
 The Island of Aeaea
   + overview: another encounter with man-eating giants, but then let's see if he's got the kishkes to take on the Sorceress Circe, or, be taken on by her?